The Project: Women's Voice and Leadership

 Tz’ununija’ and its members carefully selected an image for each concept that allowed participants to follow along in their notebooks and discuss their ideas, regardless of literacy level.
 When partners ranked their organization’s strengths and weaknesses, they used Mayan numbering and a traffic light system to allow them to better understand where to prioritize further action.
-Further, their approach This term means Maya invocations are spiritual and temporal reckonings carried out by Maya peoples to acknowledge ancestors and nahuales (companion spirits) and count and take stock of time as per the Maya calendar.
+Further, their approach Meaning of the term "approach" Maya invocations are spiritual and temporal reckonings carried out by Maya peoples to acknowledge ancestors and nahuales (companion spirits) and count and take stock of time as per the Maya calendar.
 See https://journals.openedition.org/jsa/15294?lang=en included an exercise that marks the beginning of each workshop to analyze the energy of the day from a Mayan perspective, adapted language and inclusion of self-care techniques throughout the workshops and working with the political council to validate each capacity-strengthening plan to ensure that they are all tied into strengthening the Tz’ununija’ Indigenous women’s movement as a whole.
 A voting system allowed participants from each organization to vote individually over the phone.
 The purpose of this vote was to create partner-specific action plans with targeted focus areas.

 By the end of the process, not only was baseline data produced, but the women’s rights organizations are implementing capacity-strengthening plans that consider the whole network of Indigenous women’s rights organizations throughout Guatemala.